 Vision Therapy Treatment Plan

-If vision therapy is recommended, it is typically provided in 50 minute sessions once a week.
+If vision therapy is recommended, it is typically provided in 45-50 minute sessions once a week.
 This is a one-on-one session in which the therapist will introduce and monitor various visual exercises.
 The treatment plan also includes vision therapy at home activities assigned by the therapist.
 Vision therapy at home exercises are expected to be done 15 minutes per day on the days that you are in not in the office.
-Dr. Thomas will monitor the therapy throughout the program and also provide progress evaluations approximately every 10-12 sessions.
+Our Doctors will monitor the therapy throughout the program and also provide progress evaluations approximately every 10-12 sessions.
 Progress is evaluated 1, 3, and 6 months after the therapy is completed to ensure that all concepts were learned fully.

 LENGTH OF PROGRAM